uri-templates-time/specification/specification-1.1.0.md

  data_2000_01_01.txt
  data_2000_01_02.txt

-If the time width is different than the default, it can be manually specified using the `delta` modifier.
+If the time width differs from the default, it can be manually specified using the `delta` modifier.
 When URIs are parsed, the duration will be set to the time duration given by the value of the `delta` modifier.
 For example, the template

 `data_$Y_$m_$d_$(H;delta=6).txt`